goplus/xgolsw/README.md

 ### Input slots lookup

-The `spx.getInputSlots` command retrieves all modifiable items (input slots) in a document, which can be used to provide UI controls for assisting users with code modifications.
+The `xgo.getInputSlots` command retrieves all modifiable items (input slots) in a document, which can be used to provide UI controls for assisting users with code modifications.

+> Compatibility: the server continues to accept the legacy `spx.getInputSlots` identifier.
+> Legacy type names prefixed with `Spx` are exported as aliases to their `XGo` counterparts for compatibility.

 *Request:*